maximevince/arduino-as-pic18f-programmer/README.md

-﻿Version 0.3

-Copyright (C) 2012  kirill Kulakov - https://sites.google.com/site/thehighspark/home
+﻿# Arduino as PIC18F programmer

+Version 0.4

+* 2019 - Added support for PIC18F2xK22/PIC18F4xK22, Python 3 and more by Maxime Vincent - https://github.com/maximevince/arduino-as-pic18f-programmer
+* 2017 - Improved by Xerxes Rånby - https://bitbucket.org/xranby/arduino-as-pic18f-programmer-for-linux
-Adapted for Linux by Jose Carlos Granja - https://bitbucket.org/JoseFuzzNo/arduino-as-pic18f-programmer-for-linux
+* 2017 - Adapted for Linux by Jose Carlos Granja - https://bitbucket.org/JoseFuzzNo/arduino-as-pic18f-programmer-for-linux

-Improved by Xerxes Rånby - https://bitbucket.org/xranby/arduino-as-pic18f-programmer-for-linux
+* Copyright (C) 2012  kirill Kulakov - https://sites.google.com/site/thehighspark/home

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by